 10. One-fifth of the population in the Netherlands is foreign-born

-Both Dutch and Frisian are the official languages in the Netherlands, although English is also spoken by the majority of the population.
-It is estimated that less than 400,000 people speak Frisian, which means that, ironically, far more Dutch people speak English than Frisian.
+Dutch is the sole official language of the Netherlands, although English is also spoken by the majority of the population.
+It is estimated that less than 400,000 people speak Frisian, which is also an official language in the northern province of Friesland.
+That means, ironically, far more Dutch people speak English than Frisian.
 Limburgish, Dutch Low Saxon, and Gronings are also minority languages, although these are often only heard across the Dutch-German border where they belong to a common Dutch-German dialect continuum.
 Interestingly, the Netherlands also has its own Dutch Sign Language, Nederlandse Gebarentaal (NGT), which is used by around 15,000 people.

 12. The Dutch are indeed the tallest nation in the world

-Yes, the rumors are true – the Dutch are the world’s tallest people, with an average height of 175.62cm (5ft 7.96in).
-Dutch men are also the tallest globally, standing on average at 182.53cm (5ft 11.86in).
+Yes, the rumors are true – the Dutch are the world’s tallest people, with an average height of 175.62cm.
+Dutch men are also the tallest globally, standing on average at 182.53cm.
 This is good news if you are single and seeking a tall, (not so) dark, and handsome man in the Netherlands!
 Some researchers say that environmental factors such as low social inequality, universal healthcare, and heavy dairy consumption are all contributing factors.
-So if you want to grow a few inches taller, it might be worth hitting the cheese markets!
+So if you want to grow a few inches taller, it might be worth hitting the Dutch cheese markets!

 13. There are over 1,000 windmills in the Netherlands